 In some tales, she acts as a maternal figure or provides assistance; in others, she assumes a villainous role.
 This ambiguity adds to her enigmatic nature and makes her one of the most distinctive figures in Eastern European ethnology.

-The association of Baba Yaga with swamps, water spirits, and Polish monsters is not direct, but her presence in folktales highlights the pervasive fear of the unknown and the dangers of nature.
-In particular, children who venture into the forest risk encountering Baba Yaga or getting lost.
-Her appearance contributes to her frightening image.
+The association of Baba Yaga with swamps, water spirits, lakes and rivers and Polish monsters is not direct, but her presence in folktales highlights the pervasive fear of the unknown and the dangers of nature.
+In particular, children who venture into the forest and didn’t listen to their parents risk encountering Baba Yaga or getting lost.

-The term “Baby Yaga” is rooted in Slavic languages, drawing on words for “grandmother” and incorporating elements that evoke repulsiveness or fear.
+The term “Baby Yaga” is rooted in Eastern European languages, drawing on words for “grandmother” and incorporating elements that evoke repulsiveness or fear.
 The exact meaning of “Yaga” remains uncertain and has been linked to various Indo-European terms.

 Baba Yaga’s depiction in lubki, traditional Russian woodblock prints, often includes her iconic attributes such as a hunched back, long nose, and iron teeth, and her use of a mortar, pestle, or broom.